danigiri/morfeu/README.md

 This problem is compounded when the underlying systems interact between themselves.
 It is even more complex to create all-encompassing or modular UIs that handle APIs created by different teams, crossing domain and organisational boundaries.

-Morfeu proposes a generic browser-based UI to handle multiple APIs at the same time, maintaining boundaries and making it easier for engineers to test and interact with YAML and XML-based APIs (JSON or other formats can be added).
+Morfeu proposes a generic browser-based UI to handle multiple APIs at the same time, maintaining boundaries and making it easier for engineers to test and interact with YAML, JSON and XML-based APIs (other formats can be added as long as there is a way to transform to and from a DOM-like tree structure).

 ## Concepts